buddh4/lyvely/packages/docs/docs/dev/framework/modules.md

 In most cases, the `interface` package relies on two key dependencies:

-- `@lyvely/interface`: This core package is essential for endpoint definitions and includes other common interfaces.
+- `@lyvely/interface`: This core package is essential for endpoint definitions and includes other core interfaces.
 - `@lyvely/common`: This package is used for model definitions and various helper functions.

 A minimal `interface` package, excluding configuration files, typically takes on this structure: